-- The legal right to confiscate inappropriate items from pupils such as sharp implements - Statutory powers to discipline pupils who behave badly on the way to and from school, bringing it into disrepute - The Head of School has the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon - A legal duty to make provision to tackle all forms of bullying - There will be a zero tolerance of any form of serious assault on pupils or staff support these reminders.
-These expectations will be part of daily reminders, several times daily.
+- The legal right to confiscate inappropriate items from pupils such as sharp implements

+- Statutory powers to discipline pupils who behave badly on the way to and from the School, bringing it into disrepute.

+- The Head of School has the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon.

+- A legal duty to make provision to tackle all forms of bullying. - There will be zero tolerance of any form of serious assault on pupils or staff.